adhirajb1109/blogfolio/src/pages/index.md

 ---

 I'm now on this super cool journey from making toy projects to building real-deal products that can make a difference.
+You can find some of those products and toy projects [here](https://github.com/adhirajb1109).

 One of my latest endeavours involves developing a next-generation social media platform, leveraging the power of the tried-and-tested [RSS Protocol](https://en.wikipedia.org/wiki/RSS).
 This means that you can be the boss of your content.
 You decide what you wanna see, without any sneaky algorithms trying to manipulate you.